microsoft/Data-Science-For-Beginners/1-Introduction/04-stats-and-probability/README.md

 > **Challenge**: Use the sample code in the notebook to test other hypothesis that: (1) First basemen and older that second basemen; (2) First basemen and taller than third basemen; (3) Shortstops are taller than second basemen

-There are different types of hypothesis that we might want to test, for example:
+There are also different other types of hypothesis that we might want to test, for example:
 * To prove that a given sample follows some distribution.
 In our case we have assumed that heights are normally distributed, but that needs formal statistical verification.
 * To prove that a mean value of a sample corresponds to some predefined value
-* To prove that
+* To compare means of a number of samples (eg. what is the difference in happiness levels amond different age groups)

 ## Law of Large Numbers and Central Limit Theorem